PLEASE NOTE THAT THE FOLLOWING CHANGES HAVE BEEN MADE TO THE INFORMATION BELOW:

 10th Mountain Lodge

-The beautiful Tenth Mountain lodge includes a greatroom, sauna, kitchen, competition office, a fieldstone fireplace, and a unique perspective of the biathlon stadium.
+The beautiful Tenth Mountain Lodge includes a greatroom, sauna, kitchen, competition office, a fieldstone fireplace, and a unique perspective of the biathlon stadium.
 During this event the lodge is reserved for event officials, event volunteers and spectators, competitors should not use the lodge.
 In the lower level of the Wax Building is an athlete common area with toilet facilities for the competitors

 Day passes are required for skiing on Thursday, passes may be purchased for a reduced Event rate of $10 per day at the venue.